 “I made my money the old-fashioned way.
 I was very nice to a wealthy relative right before he died.”
 Malcolm Forbes

 “The real measure of your wealth is how much you’d be worth if you lost all your money.”
 Anonymous

 “Money never made a man happy yet, nor will it.
 There is nothing in its nature to produce happiness.
 The more a man has, the more he wants.
 Instead of filling a vacuum, it makes one.”
 Benjamin Franklin

-“There are a great many people accumulating what they think is vast wealth, but it’s only money.”
+“A great many people are accumulating what they think is vast wealth, but it’s only money.”
 Alan Watts

 Your Financial Worth